XylotrupesGideon/public_CV/README.md

 ### University Engagement

 **Alumni teach useful skills; Workshop series**<br>
-I organized multiple workshops for master students in which former students of the developmental and stem cell biology major program taught valuable skills they learned during or after their master studies to the younger students.
+I organized and taught multiple workshops for master students in which former students of the developmental and stem cell biology major program taught valuable skills they learned during or after their master studies to the younger students.

 **Major Studies Student Speaker** _(October 2016 - April 2019)_<br>
 As Major speaker I represented the students of the developmental and stem cell biology major.
 In this function I also helped to organize the BioSpective talk series showcased career options in and outside of academia.

-### Social Engagement

-**First Aid Helper** I have been a first aid helper for my department since 2020.
+**First Aid Helper** _(2020 - Present)_ <br>
+I have been a first aid helper for my department since 2020.

+**Mental Health First Aid** _(organization ongoing)_ <br>
+I am currently trying to establish Mental Health First Aid course at the Center for Organismal Studies.
+These courses will train us to help colleagues that are struggling with mental health.

+### Social Engagement outside of university

 **Administrator/Head of Staff** @[Build the Earth](https://buildtheearth.net) _(January 2021 - today)_<br>
 The Build the Earth gaming community is an international online community with ~170.000 members.
 They are dedicated to replicate the whole earth at 1:1 scale in the computer game Minecraft and thereby make the whole world accessible for any child that owns the game for free.
 As head of staff I am the responsible Human Resources manager for the team of ~100 volunteers.
 I am also one of the three main administrators that act as senior management for the overall project who deal with strategic and business decisions.